PandasThumb/pandasthumb.github.io/_posts/2024/2024-12-19-dembskiewert1.md

 ## The problem with Functional Information ##

 As sensible as Functional Information seems to be, it has one deficiency from the point of view of Dembski and Ewert.
-Even when there is a very small probability that a randomly chosen sequence will be this good or better, there is no argument that natural evolutionary forces cannot find a sequence this good or better.
+Even when there is a very small probability that a randomly chosen sequence will be this good or better, there is no argument that natural evolutionary processes cannot find a sequence this good or better.
+These processes are not limited to making a single random choice.
+They include natural selection, which can build up adaptations gradually.

 Can a sequence with 800 bits of FI arise in a population by gradually fixing favorable alleles at 400 sites?
 Unless a design advocate can present a sound argument that it is impossible (or extremely improbable) for this to happen, then observing 880 bits of FI is not evidence for Design Intervention.